-- 1 The appropriate level of composition course is determined by a placement test.
-The prerequisites for CM-115, CM-117, or CM-119 are CM-104, CM-106, or CM-108 Introduction to English Composition I, respectively.
-The prerequisite may be applied towards open electives but may not be used for core credit.
-Some students may be required to take CM-001 Basic Writing or CM-002 Basic English (no credit) before registering for CM-104, CM-106, or CM-108, and some placed in CM-001, must take CM-050 Spoken Word. - 2 Students must complete the English Composition Requirement before registering for the Literature Requirement. - 3 Many majors require a particular mathematics core sequence; students should consult with their major advisor before choosing a mathematics sequence.
-Students who do not demonstrate a satisfactory level of proficiency, based on the results of a placement exam, will be required to take an appropriate developmental math course before taking the Mathematics Core Requirements.
-Insufficiently prepared non-calculus bound students will be required to take MA-001 Introductory Algebra (0 credit), while calculus-bound students will be required to take either MA-101 Precalculus or both MA-001 and MA-101.
-Students in the developmental courses will be required to pass an exit examination to continue on to the next appropriate math course. - 4 A 6-credit sequence of a modern or classical language is required; the level is determined by previous experience in the given language.
-Language sequences should be taken in the same year. - 5 Majors in one of the social sciences must select two courses outside the major to fulfill the core requirements.
-For students in the School of Professional & Continuing Studies, the choice of courses in Social Sciences will depend on degree and concentration. - 6 Take a designated Values course (V).
-Depending on the major, a values course may be required for the major as well. - Students entering in the Fall of 2017 will be required to take PL-130 and PL-140 for their core sequence.
-Apy 200/200 level Theology course can coupt as either the Theology II Core requirement OP as a Values - Any 200/300 level Theology course can count as either the Theology II Core requirement OR as a Values course, but not both.
+- The appropriate level of the Composition course requirement is determined by a placement test.
+The prerequisite for CM-115 Introduction to English Composition II is CM-104 Introduction to English Composition I. Some students may be required to take CM-100 English Fundamentals before taking CM-104.
+Any prerequisites for core Composition may be applied towards open electives but may not be used for core credit.
+CM-116 (for Nursing majors ONLY) and CM-120 both entitled English Composition are one semester courses that fulfill the core requirement and do NOT need a prerequisite. - Students must complete the English Composition Requirement before registering for the Literature Requirement. - Most freshmen are placed into one of the above sequences based on their major and the results of their mathematics placement test.
+Insufficiently prepared non-calculus bound students should complete MA-102 and MA-103 or MA-103 and MA-106 (FC section).
+Insufficiently prepared calculus-bound students will be required to take either MA-101 or both MA-100 and MA-101 before beginning calculus. - A 6-credit sequence of a modern or classical language or cultural language course is required; the level is determined by previous experience in the given language.
+Language sequences should be taken in the same year. - Majors in one of the social sciences must select two courses outside the major to fulfill the core requirements.
+For students in the School of Professional & Continuing Studies, the choice of courses in Social Sciences will depend on degree and concentration. - Take a designated Values course (V).
+Depending on the major, a values course may be required for the major as well.
+The prerequisite for a values course is either PL-140 or the second Theology Core requirement. - Any 200/300 level Theology course can count as either the second Theology Core requirement OR as a Values course, but not both.